Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 <img width="408" alt="Screenshot 2022-12-17 at 1 48 22 PM" src="https://user-images.githubusercontent.com/32058209/208232832-d10fbffd-9c8c-408d-a598-13db645659f5.png">

    Prototype chain
-   Each Object in javascript has big headline object which is the Prototype Object,which can be accessed via Object.prototype Notice that user1 does not have any "hasOwnProperty" function defined on it.Neither does its immediate prototype , which is userFunctionStore has that.
+   Each object in javascript has big headline object which is the Prototype Object,which can be accessed via Object.prototype Notice that user1 does not have any "hasOwnProperty" function defined on it.Neither does its immediate prototype , which is userFunctionStore has that.
   So we check in the [[Prototype]] of userFunctionStore which is   the main Prototype Object, which is common for all JS objects has that .The main Object.prototype has its own [[Prototype]] value which is set to null.